- Who We Are

 CNU is an official certified AICP CM provider.
-The list of sessions and the number of credit associated with each session will be posted on APA's website soon as they are entered.
+The list of sessions and the number of credit associated with each session will be posted on APA's website as soon as they are entered.
 To claim your credits post-Congress, self-report your credits on the APA website.
 Attendees who wish to receive AICP credit for on-demand content must complete a short test, made available at the end of each session.

 AIA CONTINUING EDUCATION

 CNU is registered with the American Institute of Architects' Continuing Education System (AIA/CES) to provide learning units at a ratio of one credit per hour of instruction.
-Most sessions receive AIA credits, many qualifying for Health, Safety and Welfare credits.
+Most sessions receive AIA credit, and many qualifying for Health, Safety and Welfare credits.
 To claim credit, attendees will be monitored during each session and reported to AIA within 2 weeks after the Congress.
 Attendees should see the sessions they attended credited on their account within 2-3 weeks following.
 If you have questions about AIA CES credits, please consult AIA's FAQ.